 Was filmed at the same studios as Stanley Kubrick's The Shining (1980).
 Author Stephen King visited the set, and many aspects of this movie affected King's later work.
 Director Irvin Kershner was nicknamed "Kersh" on the set.
 King's novel It (1990) features a character named Mrs. Kersh, who sounds like Yoda.

 Shortly after release, Darth Vader's name was changed to Lord Fener in Italy.
 This is because the word "vader' in italian sounds like "toilet".

 Second unit director John Barry joined this movie after quitting Saturn 3 (1980) following a dispute with Kirk Douglas.
 Barry died of meningitis during production after collapsing on-set.

 The sound of the Tauntauns was produced by recording the sound of an Asian sea otter named Moda.

 In the Hoth command center, Han makes a reference to "That bounty hunter we ran into on Ord Mandell".
-An audio drama based on this, "Rebel Mission to Ord Mandell" was released in 1983 as an NPR radio drama, and later on 33 1/3 LP.
+An audio drama based on this, "Rebel Mission to Ord Mandell" was released in 1983 as a National Public Radio drama, and later on 33 1/3 LP.
 It featured the voices of many of the original cast.